Charleschtsoi/world-happiness-analysis/README.md

 Statistical analysis of World Happiness Report data to identify key drivers of national well-being across 158 countries.

+This is Phase 1 of a multi-phase project:

+Phase 1 (Current): Regression analysis and variable importance modeling Phase 2 (Upcoming): Interactive Streamlit dashboard for data exploration Phase 3 (Vision): Decision support tool for evidence-based policymaking Long-term goal: Support GovTech and policymakers in making statistically-informed governance decisions that improve citizen well-being.

 ## Overview

 This project analyzes five years of World Happiness Report data to understand which factors most strongly predict national happiness scores.
 Through regression modeling and cross-validation, we identify the relative importance of economic, social, and governance factors.